Vertian/pidohj/README.md

 Once Win32 Disk Imager is finished writing to the MicroSD card please access the 'boot' partition of the MicroSD card with Windows Explorer `Win+E`.
 Create a new empty text file named `ssh` like so...

 ![MicroSD card - ssh](https://i.imgur.com/m14rGdV.png)
-This enables `SSH` access on the Raspberry Pi Zero W's first boot sequence.
+This enables `SSH` access on the Raspberry Pi's first boot sequence.

 ### How to enable wireless connection on boot if hard wiring is not available